process-engine/process_engine_core_meta/README.md

 * Runs `git push` in each module specified in the `.meta`-file individually

-### MInstall
+### Minstall
 Every repository manages its own dependencies.
 In combination with a meta repo, this would lead to a huge amount of dependencies across all repositories.

-To prevent this, we use the tool *MInstall*.
+To prevent this, we use the tool *Minstall*.
-MInstall creates a centralized _node_modules_ directory, where every dependency will be installed.
+Minstall creates a centralized _node_modules_ directory, where every dependency will be installed.

-Then MInstall creates symlinks in each modules' `node_modules` folder.
+Then Minstall creates symlinks in each modules' `node_modules` folder.
 Each link points to a globally installed dependency..

 This way, each commonly used dependency will be installed only once, ensuring that your system works as expected and potentially saving you a lot of disk space.